 The Deportation of the Acadians, 1755

 There may have been an Évangéline separated from a Gabriel during the deportation of Acadians.
 The soldiers who put these victims into boats separated members of the same family.
 But Longfellow’s Évangéline is a fictional character whom Acadians have mythified, thereby giving themselves a symbol that bestows selfhood, an identity.
-Longfellow’s poem was a great success, but he could not possibly have expected that his poem would be successful not only as a literary work, but as resistance.
+Longfellow’s poem was a great success, but he could not possibly have expected that his poem would be successful not only as a literary work but as resistance.
 The literary homeland is resistance.

-As for l’abbé Casgrain, he coralled the fictional Évangéline into the giants that gave French-speaking Canadians both a past and a mythology.
+As for l’abbé Casgrain, he corralled the fictional Évangéline into the giants that gave French-speaking Canadians both a past and mythology.
 In fact, he gave her a homeland: un pays and he called his trip to Atlantic Canada a pilgrimage.
 The title tells the story: Un Pèlerinage au pays d’Évangéline (A Pilgrimage to the Country of Évangéline).

 However, Évangéline is a metaphor.
-When Acadians were deported, couples were separated. Évangéline therefore represents all the women who were separated from their fiancés and, for that matter, her Gabriel represents all the young men who were separated from their betrothed.
+When Acadians were deported, couples were separated. Évangéline, therefore, represents all the women who were separated from their fiancés and, for that matter, her Gabriel represents all the young men who were separated from their betrothed.

 But what makes this book particularly fascinating is the presence in Atlantic Canada of French priests: aristocrats.
 Many Acadians had found their way back to their former land and even though their farms had been given new owners, they started to build a second Acadie…